-• A home or classroom visit with the lead and associate teachers will be scheduled prior to the first day of school.

-- Families can visit the classroom prior to the first day of school. - Read books about school to your child.
+- A classroom visit with the lead and associate teachers will be hosted during the schools normal meet and greet days and times, prior to the first day of school. - Families can visit the classroom prior to the first day of school. - Read books about school to your child. - Work on self help skills at home to support independence in the school routines of dressing and meal time.

-LEARNING LADDER PRESCHOOL DAILY SCHEDULE
+TUITION PRESCHOOL DAILY SCHEDULE